RahulNewbie/pseudo_etl/Readme.md

 I have made a json file file.json, which contains array of json objects.

-For the testing I am using this file to test the file read scenario.
+For the testing purpose I am using this file read scenario.
+This scenario will be reading the file content and transmit the data one by one to sink.

 As proper format of the file was not given, so i have used my creativity to design the file as a json file.